 Neglecting the rise and popularity of niche branding

 The smaller, more elusive and independent brands often thrive in China.
-Many upmarket Chinese consumers are increasingly looking for niche and bespoke items.
+Many upmarket Chinese consumers are increasingly looking for a niche and bespoke items.
 To keep in the loop companies should launch smaller, niche labels that are more unique to meet this demand.

 Shaun Rein, the managing director of ‘China Market Research Group’, said; “the name of the game is to get a ‘niche’ brand, and companies need to focus more on marketing catered to the individual.
 They have to accept that they can’t dominate the market anymore with just one big brand.”

 Tailoring a product to the consumer and offering something more specialized will often lead to brand loyalty as consumers can identify strongly with something more unique.
 In the competitive Chinese market it becomes even more important, consumers will pay a premium for something which sets them apart.
-The rise of consumer ‘individualism’ in modern China demands for a more niche and intelligent style of branding.
+The rise of consumer ‘individualism’ in modern China demands a more niche and intelligent style of branding.

 Neglecting the smaller, specialist agencies based in China

 Western brands in China often prefer working with smaller agencies than larger ones because of the innovate way in which they produce creatives and use digital content in China.
-The expert Shaun Rein has said; “newer and smaller agencies is where innovation happens – they are a little younger and started by entrepreneurs”.
+The expert Shaun Rein has said; “newer and smaller agencies are where innovation happens – they are a little younger and started by entrepreneurs”.

 A smaller, localized, and the specialist agency will keep up to date with emerging trends and provide the in-depth knowledge of the market you need to be successful here.
 This is something to consider when looking for a suitable agency to partner with.